Bira/octopus-carnival/_posts/2023-07-31-neverwinter-other-factions.md

 and take over the Cloak Tower, claiming the surrounding territory in Neverwinter's ruined northern half as her own.

-If I remember correctly, Obould was depicted as a reasonable king who had the capability to turn his people away from their universally hostile ways and forge more peaceful bonds with his neighbors.
+If I remember correctly, Obould was depicted elsewhere as a reasonable king who had the capability to turn his people away from their universally hostile ways and forge more peaceful bonds with his neighbors.
 Commander Vansi is none of those things.
 After taking over the Cloak Tower, she was approached by the aboleths and gladly accepted a "blessing" of the Spellplague to get stronger.
 There's a stat block for her here.
 She's a Level 6 Soldier (Leader) that fights with a flail and a spiked gauntlet.
 The Spellplague covered her in fiery bone spurs, so she loves to grapple.

 The encounter table for them is obviously all orcs all the time, with the occasional ogre or half-orc thrown in for variety.